-Memphasys continued to review and improve both its policies and procedures in relation to its corporate governance responsibilities and to comply with the requirements of the Enforceable Undertaking entered into with ASIC on 18 December 2014.
-Having fulfilled previous commitments in relation to the implementation of governance policies and procedures and the creation of executive remuneration policies and contracts, Memphasys has continued to review these documents during the 2017 current reporting period.
-Additionally, Memphasys has been able to fulfil commitments made in the 2016 Corporate Governance Statement in relation to further development of the company's risk framework and identification of requisite Board skills.
+Memphasys continued to review and improve both its policies and procedures in relation to its corporate governance responsibilities and to comply with the requirements of the three-year Enforceable Undertaking entered into with ASIC on 18 December 2014 which has now been completed.
+Having fulfilled previous commitments in relation to the implementation of governance policies and procedures and the creation of executive remuneration policies and contracts, Memphasys has continued to review these documents during the current 2018 reporting period.
+Additionally, Memphasys has further developed the Company's risk framework and identification of requisite Board skills to be filled with any future Board appointments.

-Memphasys adheres to the ASX Corporate Governance Council recommendations and has provided the requisite Appendix 4G (Key to Disclosures - Corporate Governance Council Principles and Recommendations) which has been lodged with ASX together with this Corporate Governance Statement and its 2017 Annual Report.
+Memphasys adheres to the ASX Corporate Governance Council recommendations and has provided the requisite Appendix 4G (Key to Disclosures - Corporate Governance Council Principles and Recommendations) which has been lodged with ASX together with this Corporate Governance Statement and its 2018 Annual Report.
 Further to the information contained in the Appendix 4G, details of Memphasys Limited's ongoing adherence to the ASX Principles and Recommendations are outlined below.